yodlang/yod/README.md

 #### Grammar

-For a detailed presentation of the Yod syntax and features, please have a look at [our sample grammar file](https://github.com/yodlang/yod/blob/main/examples/grammar.yod).
+For a detailed presentation of the Yod syntax and features, please take a look at [our sample grammar file](https://github.com/yodlang/yod/blob/main/examples/grammar.yod).

 You can also take a look at a more fleshed out program like [our implementation of Conway’s Game of Life](https://github.com/yodlang/yod/blob/main/examples/conway.yod).